-Poland's current account balance returned to a surplus in 2023 and, according to preliminary data, amounted to 1.4 per cent. of GDP in November 2023 (in 12-month terms).
-The goods balance improved markedly due to the improvement of terms-of-trade and weak domestic demand.
-The main source of the external imbalance was still the primary income deficit, but it was fully offset by a service surplus, which includes, among others, expenditures of foreigners who plan to stay in Poland no longer than one year.
-Inflow of long-term capital (i.e. inflow of direct investments of non-residents and inflow of the EU structural funds classified on capital accounts) remained strong.
+In 2024, according to preliminary data, Poland's current account surplus decreased to 0.1 per cent. of GDP.
+Exports were limited by low demand in the economies of Poland's main trading partners.
+Imports, on the other hand, benefited from an increase in domestic demand.
+The main source of the external imbalance was still the primary income deficit, but it was fully offset by a service surplus, which includes, among other things, expenditures of foreigners who plan to stay in Poland no longer than one year.
+The inflow of long-term capital (i.e. inflow of direct investments of non-residents and inflow of the EU structural funds classified on capital accounts) was lower than in 2023 but remained strong.